Henry Farny Biography | Oil Painting Reproductions

 7-15-1847 Ribeauvillé, FRA -12-23-1916 Cincinnati, USABack to Artist IndexView Artists Paintings

-Henry Farny art continues to gain in popularity and most serious public as well as private Western art collections include at least on in them.
-As of recently one of his paintings known as "Southern Plains Indian Warrior" was sold at the Bonhoms art gallery for $400,000.
+Henry Farny art continues to gain in popularity and the most serious public, as well as private Western Art collections, include at least one painting of his.
+As of recently one of his works of art, Southern Plains Indian Warrior was sold at the Bonhams art gallery for $400,000.

 Art Movement: American Western Art

-Traveled: USA, Germany
+He Traveled To USA, Germany